system76/docs/_articles/extra-drive.md

 ### (Optionally) Format The Drive

 If this is a new drive, and it is not formatted, it will need to be formatted before use.
-If the drive has formatting from the manufacturer, it is usually best to format it to the standard format (ext4).
-First, delete the existing partition by clicking the minus button.
-Then click the plus icon, change the type to *(Ext4)*, give your drive a name, such as *Extra Drive*, and click **Create**.
+If the drive has formatting from the manufacturer, it is usually best to format it to the standard format (Ext4).
+First, delete the existing partition by clicking the **minus button**.
+Then click the **plus icon**, change the type to *(Ext4)*, give your drive a name, such as *Extra Drive*, and click **Create**.

 ### Open Extra Drive Mount Options